prezschaefer/cicici/docs/README.md

 # CiCiCi
-The historical documentation and lifestyle of the elven Wizard Carric Caerdonel Cithreth, a.k.a.
+The historical documentation and lifestyle of the elven wizard Carric Caerdonel Cithreth, a.k.a.
 CiCiCi.

 ## Table of Contents
 1. [Character Sheets](#character-sheets) - Links to character sheet PDF's, typically by level